absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 ```

 When forwarding a command call, the whole arguments are sent, in the same order, to the underlying command.
-In fact the whole arguments configuration are taken from the underlying command instead of the current one.
+The whole argument configuration is taken from the underlying command instead of the current one.
 So, implementing the `parameter`, `options` and `flags` accessors will not impact how the command will be parsed when building it into Yargs.

 Consider the following `baz:qux` signature, here is the `foo:bar` command signature.